Nonparametric adaptive estimation of order 1 Sobol indices in stochastic models, with an application to Epidemiology

 Sensitivity analysis is a key step in modelling studies, in particular in epidemiology.
-Models often have a high number of parameters, which are often seen as degrees of freedom to test scenarii and take into account several interplaying phenomena and factors...
+Models often have a high number of parameters, which are often seen as degrees of freedom to test scenarii and take into account several interplaying phenomena and factors.
 The computation of Sobol indices can indicate, among a long list of input parameters, which ones can have an important impact on the outputs.
 The classical estimators, like the Jansen estimator, require a large amount of requests to the function $f$ that generates the output from the inputs.
-The reason is that the Sobol indices are approximated, in these cases, by quantities involving imbricated sums where parameters vary one by one.\\ The literature on sensitivity analysis focuses on outputs that depend deterministically on the inputs.
+The reason is that the Sobol indices are approximated, in these cases, by quantities involving imbricated sums where parameters vary one by one.

+The literature on sensitivity analysis focuses on outputs that depend deterministically on the inputs.
 When there is randomness, it is natural to propose new approximations based on non-parametric estimations that require a lower number of calls to $f$ since information brought by simulations with close input parameters can also be used.
 No meta-model is requested.
-Numerical study on toy models show that these estimators can also be used in deterministic settings too.\\ The two estimators that we study are based on two non-parametric regression models: Nadaraya-Watson regression and wavelet decomposition.
-For both of them, we demonstrated that the MSE shows an elbow effect.
-On numerical toy examples, we obtained a better MSE with these estimators than with the Jansen estimator of same complexity.
-While the estimator using Nadaraya-Watson seems easier to calibrate, the wavelet regressions are justified as soon as there is a high frequency phenomenon in play.
-Moreover, when well-calibrated they can overcome some smoothing biases that can appear when the output is very noisy, which is the case in epidemic scenarii where there can be either large outbreaks or quick extinction due to stochasticity, for example.
+Numerical study on toy models show that these estimators can be used in deterministic settings too.